 What is reflux?

-Reflux is when the contents of the baby’s stomach, and that might be milk or acid, come up the oesophagus towards the baby’s mouth.
+Reflux is when the contents of the baby’s stomach – and this could be milk or acid – come up the oesophagus towards the baby’s mouth.

-Most babies have a little bit of reflux because the valve at the end of their food pipe, which is like a door down to the stomach and designed to keep the food down, hasn’t developed fully yet.
-So lots of babies do something called ‘posseting’, which means a little bit of milk comes back up when they burp.
+Most babies have a little bit of reflux because the valve at the end of their food pipe, which is rather like a door down to the stomach keeping the food down, hasn’t developed fully yet.
+As a result, lots of babies do something called ‘posseting’, which means a little bit of milk comes back up when they burp.
 This is normal and very common.

-However, when strong acid comes back up from the baby’s stomach it isn’t normal and can be very painful for them.
-The valve door gets stronger through the first year, so the chances of the reflux going away naturally do increase as the baby grows.
+However, when strong acid comes back up from the baby’s stomach it isn’t normal and it can be very painful for them.
+The valve door strengthens through the first year, so the chances of the reflux going naturally does increase as the baby grows.

 When babies have reflux, it really burns, is very painful and can be very distressing for the baby.
-It’s something you usually see in younger babies who are exclusively milk fed and who spend more time lying down.
-It gets less of a problem as babies sit up more and go on to solid feeds that sit more easily in the stomach.
+It’s something you usually see in younger babies who are exclusively milk-fed and who spend more time lying down.
+It becomes less of a problem as babies sit up more and go on to solid feeds that sit more easily in the stomach.